bacon-bit/cryptonote-poolnotify/README.md

 Checks [Cryptonote Universal Pool](https://github.com/fancoder/cryptonote-universal-pool) mining pools and sends notifications through Pushbullet.

 - Script was built for Python 3.6 but should work in other versions
+- You will need a free Pushbullet account and [API key](https://www.pushbullet.com/#settings/account)

 ## Setup